A Guide to Venture Capital Due Diligence

 For many investors, a startup’s (founding) team is the most important factor in considering an investment opportunity.
 Sometimes, it’s the only factor: the idea being that if Elon Musk or Mark Zuckerberg start a new company, you want in regardless of what they’re building.

-Different VC firms take different approaches to founder diligence, but in general, most firms are looking for people who are resilient, perseverant, and who can develop rapidly.
+Different VC firms take different approaches to founder diligence, but in general, most firms are looking for people who are resilient, perseverant, and can develop rapidly.
 This piece by Sifted offers a comprehensive overview of how VC firms conduct founder due diligence.

 The Market